s-carmack/carmack-portfolio/Final-Project-Part-2_shunshocarmack.md

 #### Interview Results
 Only Respondants 1, 2, and 4 responded to the interviews.
+Each Respondant was sent the [Shorthand Preview Link](https://preview.shorthand.com/6soCIw45tC3tUNzi) and the interviews were conducted over the phone.

 1. Can you tell me what these visualizations are about?